freenas/freenas-docs/userguide/sharing.rst

    provide access to data.
 If you delete a share, it removes access to data but does not delete the data itself.

-The following types of shares and services are available:
+These types of shares and services are available:

 * :ref:`Apple (AFP) Shares`: the Apple File Protocol (AFP) type of share is a good choice if all of your computers run Mac OS X.